magulaiz/Drupal/composer/Plugin/Scaffold/README.md

 ### DrupalLocation file

 The DrupalLocation file is a PHP class file which this plugin writes automatically.
-The class holds the location of the Drupal app root (that is, the location of Drupal's index.php file).
+The class holds the location of the Drupal application root (that is, the location of Drupal's index.php file).

 This file is written to the root of the Composer project, and must be specified in the root composer.json: